evidentlyai/evidently/docs/book/presets/text-overview.md

 ### 2. Text Descriptors Distribution

-Evidently generates several features that describe different text properties, and shows the distributions of these text descriptors.
+The report generates several features that describe different text properties and shows the distributions of these text descriptors.

 #### Text length